Dynamics of Pseudoentanglement: Spreading of Pseudoentanglement

 Viewed as a permutation of the hypercube $\mathbb{Z}_2^N$, the gate $\CNX{\mathbf a}{i}$ is simply a transposition of two neighboring vertices,

-(we use the shorthand $\mathbf{a}_{i:j}= (a_i,\dots a_j)$).
+where we used the shorthand $\mathbf{a}_{i:j}= (a_i,\dots a_j)$.
 Clearly by a sequence of such neighbor transpositions one can transpose two arbitrary vertices\footnote{Given a path from $\mathbf x$ to $\mathbf y$ on the hypercube, the sequence of neighbor transpositions along the path and back has the effect of transposing $\mathbf x$ and $\mathbf y$ while leaving all other sites fixed.} $\mathbf x\leftrightarrow\mathbf y$; with these one can generate the whole permutation group $\perm{D}$.
 It follows that $\mathcal{G}$ induces an irreducible Markov chain on $\Sigma_m$ for all values of $m$.
-The Markov chains induced by $\mathcal{G}$ on the subset spaces $\{\Sigma_m\}$ are also clearly reversible ($\CNX{\mathbf a}{i}$ is its own inverse) and aperiodic (it is always possible to draw a value of $\mathbf{a},i$ such that $\CNX{\mathbf a}{i}$ acts trivially on all bitstrings in $S$, making the walk idle).
+The Markov chains induced by $\mathcal{G}$ on the subset spaces $\{\Sigma_m\}$ are also clearly reversible ($\CNX{\mathbf a}{i}$ is its own inverse) and aperiodic (since $|S| = m\ll 2^N$, it is always possible to draw a control-target pair $(\mathbf{a},i)$ such that $\CNX{\mathbf a}{i}$ acts trivially on all bitstrings in $S$, making the walk idle).
 By the discussion in Sec.~\ref{sec:automaton} we have that the unique steady state of the Markov chain on $\Sigma_K$ is the uniform distribution $\pi_K$.
 Thus at late times this dynamics produces the random subset-phase state ensemble over the entire system, which in the relevant regime of $(K,N)$ is pseudoentangled.

 Having addressed the $t\to\infty$ limit of the dynamics, it remains to understand how pseudoentanglement is achieved as a function of time.
-To this end, we can use Proposition~\ref{proposition:subsetphase}, which relates the $m$-copy distinguishability between the time-evolved state ensemble $\mathcal{E}_t$ and the Haar ensemble to the mixing of a Markov chain $\Phi_{m\leftarrow K}[p_t]$ on $\Sigma_m$.
+To this end, we can use Proposition~\ref{proposition:subsetphase}, which relates the $m$-copy distinguishability between the quantum state ensembles, $\mathcal{E}_{p_t}$ and Haar, to the mixing of a Markov chain $\Phi_{m\leftarrow K}[p_t]$ on $\Sigma_m$, with $p_t$ the probability distribution over subsets at time $t$ during the dynamics.

 We note that the Markov chain on the permutation group $\perm{D}$ induced by this gate set $\mathcal{G}$ is precisely the interchange process (\IP) on the hypercube $\mathbb{Z}_2^N$, reviewed in Sec.~\ref{sec:review_ip_rw}: each gate picks an edge of the hypercube uniformly at random and transposes its two vertices.
 It follows that the Markov chains $\Phi_{m\leftarrow K}[p_t]$ over the spaces of subsets $\Sigma_m$ are exactly the exclusion processes $\EX{m}$.
 These are well-studied problems for which we can rely on powerful known results.